apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

   // Messages can be serialized or deserialized to Data objects
   // using protobuf binary format.
-  // Setting `partial` to `true` will suppress checks for required fields.
+  // Setting `partial` to `true` suppresses checks for required fields.
   // An extension map may be needed when decoding nested
   // proto2-format messages that utilize extensions.
   // See below for more details.